semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 * Sign in for the first time
 * Add your repositories to Semgrep Cloud Platform

-### Permissions for sign in
+### Permissions for sign-in

-Semgrep Cloud Platform requests the standard permissions set by GitHub when you first sign in, though it does not use all of the permissions.
-The follow list explains how SCP uses the permissions you grant when you sign in for the first time:
+Semgrep Cloud Platform requests the standard permissions set by GitHub when you first sign in, though it does not use all the permissions.
+The following list explains how SCP uses the permissions you grant when you sign in for the first time:

 <dl>
     <dt>Verify your GitHub identity</dt>